Last Updated: April 8, 2016

 - Tighter monetary policy by keeping the policy rate positive in real terms in order to keep inflation under control;

-- Maintainance of a flexible exchange rate, with limited interventions to smooth volatility without resisting trends;
+- Maintaining a flexible exchange rate, with limited interventions to smooth volatility without resisting trends;

-- Strengthening banking sector resilience through the introduction of macro-prudential measures and the adoption of the Banking Code; and
+- Strengthening banking sector resilience through the introduction of macro-prudential measures, resolution of banks under liquidation and the adoption of the Banking Law; and

-- Speeding up structural reforms, with the aim of promoting inclusive growth and reducing poverty by reforming tax administration, strengthening public financial management, improving the domestic and foreign business environments, and combating corruption.
+- Speeding up structural reforms, with the aim of promoting inclusive growth and reducing poverty by reforming tax administration, strengthening public financial management, improving the business environment, and combating corruption.

-The IMF is also supporting the Kyrgyz Republic by providing technical assistance in public financial management, tax policy and administration, monetary policy management, banking supervision, balance of payments statistics, and AML/CFT.
+The IMF is also supporting the Kyrgyz Republic by providing technical assistance in public financial management, public investment management, expenditure policy, tax policy and administration, monetary policy management, banking supervision, balance of payments statistics, and AML/CFT.

 The Challenges Ahead